-Aquinnah is the western most town on the Vineyard and among its many gems, offers the absolute perfect perch for over-water sunsets in Massachusetts.
+Aquinnah, being the western-most town on the Vineyard, offers among its many gems, the absolutely perfect perch for over-water sunsets in Massachusetts.

 Our favorite spot is atop the beautiful, red brick Aquinnah Lighthouse.
 Open daily from Memorial Day through Columbus Day, the view from the top of the Lighthouse is, in a word, stunning.
-The Lighthouse overlooks National Historic Landmark of the red clay cliffs, the Elizabeth Islands and the wild, south facing beaches.
+The Lighthouse overlooks the National Historic Landmark-designated red clay cliffs, the Elizabeth Islands and the wild, south facing beaches.

 Don’t miss the Aquinnah Cultural Center which strives to preserve, interpret, and document the Aquinnah Wampanoag self-defined history, culture and contributions.

-Insider Tip: For one of the best views in the world, climb to the top of the lighthouse and take in the breath-taking views of the Vineyard Sound.
+Insider Tip: For one of the best views in the world, climb to the top of the Lighthouse and take in the breath-taking views of the Vineyard Sound and the outlying Elizabeth Islands.
 The lighthouse is open to the public daily from Memorial Day through Columbus Day.